 No, there are no waiting lists.
 However, you are welcome to check the current status of the performance online.
 The website details all the remaining available tickets here.
-Just choose the checkbox "Tickets available" at the top of the schedule or check out our forum.
+Just choose the checkbox "Tickets available" at the top of the schedule or check out our Ticket Exchange.

 Can I exchange my tickets?

 Paid for tickets cannot be returned.
-Simply advertise your unwanted tickets on our Ticket Forum.
+Simply advertise your unwanted tickets on our Ticket Exchange.

 How does the numbering of seat and standing places work?